torvalds/linux/Documentation/userspace-api/media/v4l/metafmt-uvc.rst

         them
     * - :cspan:`1` *The rest is an exact copy of the UVC payload header:*
     * - __u8 length;
-      - length of the rest of the block, including this field
+      - length of the rest of the block, including this field.
+Please note that regardless of this value, for V4L2_META_FMT_UVC the kernel will never copy more than 2-12 bytes.
     * - __u8 flags;
       - Flags, indicating presence of other standard UVC fields
     * - __u8 buf[];